gmazoyer/looking-glass/README.md

 file.
 It contains all the values (PHP variables) used to customize the looking glass.

+## Documentation

+An up-to-date (hopefully) documentation is available in the **docs/** directory.
+It gives enough details to setup the looking glass, to configure it and to prepare your routers.

 ## License

 Looking Glass is released under the terms of the GNU GPLv3.
 Please read the